supervisely-ecosystem/import-images/README.md

 ⚠️ Be aware that "remove files after successful import" flag is enabled by default, it will automatically remove source directory after import.

-Supported images formats: `.jpg`, `.jpeg`, `jpe`, `.bmp`, `.png`, `.webp`, `.mpo`, `.tiff`, `.nrrd`.
+Supported image formats: `.jpg`, `.jpeg`, `jpe`, `.bmp`, `.png`, `.webp`, `.mpo`, `.tiff`, `.nrrd`, `.jfif`, `.avif`, `.heic`.

+Single image file size limits:
+- 📚 `Community` plan: **25MB**
+- 🏢 `Pro` plan: **300MB**
+- 🚀 `Enterprise` edition: **no limits**

 ⚠️ Images in `.nrrd` format can be viewed in **Image annotation tool v2** only.

 #### Changelog
-🗄️ `1.2.22` Starting from this version application supports uploading the files from a single archive.
+🗄️ `1.2.22` Starting from this version application supports uploading files from a single archive.
 To do so, change the context menu to the File.

-🏋️ `1.2.7` Starting from this version application supports import from special directory on your local computer.
-It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using drag-ang-drop mechanism:
+🏋️ `1.2.7` Starting from this version application supports import from the special directory on your local computer.
+It is made for Enterprise Edition customers who need to upload tens or even hundreds of gigabytes of data without using a drag-and-drop mechanism:
-  1. Run agent on your computer where data is stored.
+  1. Run an agent on your computer where data is stored.
 Watch [how-to video](https://youtu.be/aO7Zc4kTrVg).
-  2. Copy your data to special folder on your computer that was created by agent.
+  2. Copy your data to the special folder on your computer that was created by the agent.
 Agent mounts this directory to your Supervisely instance, and it becomes accessible in Team Files.
 Learn more [in documentation](https://docs.supervise.ly/customization/agents/agent-storage).
 Watch [how-to video](https://youtu.be/63Kc8Xq9H0U).
   3. Go to `Team Files` → `Supervisely Agent` and find your folder there.
-  4. Right click to open context menu and start app.
+  4. Open the context menu and start the app.
 Now app will upload data directly from your computer to the platform.

 🔥 `1.2.0` Starting from this version application automatically compares image file extension with actual image MIME type and corrects extension if needed.
 For example: if you import image `my_image.png`, but it is actually a TIFF then the image will be automatically renamed to `my_image.tiff`.

 🖼️ `1.2.29` Starting from this version added support for `.jfif` format.

-✅ `1.2.31` Starting from this version added support for `.avif` and `.heic` formats.
+🖼️ `1.2.31` Starting from this version you can upload `.avif` and `.heic` formats (will be converted to `.jpg`).
 Additionally, fixed case sensitivity issues for file extensions.

 #### Input files structure